brandonwu/moira/readme.md

 You get the point.

 To sell, buy, short, or cover, it's just as simple.
-However, right now, since the portfolio data acquisition function isn't implemented yet, no checking is done to see if you have enough cash and credit to purchase the stock; the server might or might not give you an error message (caveat, sometimes it actually tells you that the order succeeded!).
+However, right now, no checking is done to see if you have enough cash and credit to purchase the stock.

+**WARNING:** The server will report that the order was successfully submitted even if you have insufficient funds to make it!
+The only time the server emits errors is for invalid post parameters in the order request (which is unlikely, since you're using this library.)

 Note that the order operation type is capitalized.
 ```python